-- Increasing the NCUA regional staff by seven net new positions, which includes adding 17 new specialist examiner positions and reducing 10 general examiner positions. - Transferring one existing position and adding one new position to establish a new Office of the Ombudsman with dedicated staff and resources to facilitate better stakeholder understanding of NCUA's processes and more effective resolution of issues. - Increasing by two positions the Office of Consumer Financial Protection to support the consumer financial protection program. - Adding two new positions to the financial technology and access team to strengthen the NCUA's efforts to encourage credit unions to adopt emerging technologies while expanding the availability of financial products and services in historically underserved communities. - Increasing by two positions the Office of Examination and Insurance to support an effective exam and supervision program, and management of the Share Insurance Fund.
+- Increasing the NCUA regional staff by 10 net new positions, which includes adding 20 new specialist examiner positions and reducing 10 general examiner positions. - Adding two positions to establish a new Office of the Ombudsman with dedicated staff and resources to facilitate better stakeholder understanding of NCUA's processes and more effective resolution of issues. - Increasing by two positions the Office of Consumer Financial Protection to support the consumer financial protection program. - Increasing by four positions the Office of Examination and Insurance to support an effective exam and supervision program, and management of the Share Insurance Fund. - Adding one new position in the Office of Minority and Women Inclusion to support its mission of promoting diversity, equity, inclusion, and accessibility.

-&lt;sup>19 Does not include five positions assigned to the Central Liquidity Facility in 2023.
+19 Does not include five positions assigned to the Central Liquidity Facility in 2023.

-- Adding one new position in the Office of the Chief Financial Officer to support its performance and risk analysis program and improve budget formulation and analytic processes. - Making permanent two positions previously authorized within the total NCUA staffing plan.
+- Adding one new position in the Office of the Chief Financial Officer to support its performance and risk analysis program and improve budget formulation and analytic processes. - Making permanent five positions previously authorized within the total NCUA staffing plan.

-The new 2023 positions are described in greater detail in the following paragraphs, while the chart illustrates the NCUA's staffing levels in recent years.
+The new 2023 positions are described in greater detail in the following paragraphs, while the chart illustrates the NCUA's staffing levels in recent years.20

-Note: Total NCUA staffing excludes positions funded by the CLF.
+Note: total NCUA staffing excludes positions funded by the Central Liquidity Facility.

-&lt;sup>20 The 2023-2024 budget reflects NCUA staffing levels as positions in order to simplify the presentation of current and proposed employee levels.
+20 The 2023-2024 budget reflects NCUA staffing levels as positions in order to simplify the presentation of current and proposed employee levels.
 In past years, the NCUA reflected budgeted staffing levels as FTEs, which is a presentation that accounts for vacant positions, part-time work, and other variability in employee levels.
 Although the actual number of persons employed at the NCUA varies throughout the year, using the count of positions is simpler.

-Request for New Staff in 2023: +18 positions (net)
+Request for New Staff in 2023: +25 positions (net)

-The budget includes funding for 18 net new positions in 2023, as detailed below:
+The budget includes funding for 25 net new positions in 2023, as detailed below:

-Regional Specialist Examiners +7 net positions
+Regional Specialist Examiners +10 net positions

 The number of large, complex credit unions continues to increase through mergers and membership growth, which necessitates the need for a broader array of experts in the field to support the examination and supervision of these institutions.
 Two new specialist programs are needed, regional consumer compliance specialists and regional bank secrecy specialists.
 In addition, supervisory specialists are needed to manage the broader array of regional specialists.
-In total, the budget includes 17 new related positions for 2023: eight new regional consumer compliance specialists, six new regional bank secrecy specialists, and three new supervisory specialists.
+In total, the draft budget proposes 20 new related positions for 2023: eight new regional consumer compliance specialists, six new regional bank secrecy specialists, and six new supervisory specialists.
 As described later in this section, these new specialists positions will be offset by a reduction of 10 general examiner positions, reflecting the contributions that specialists make to the examination process.

-Office of the Ombudsman +1 position
+Office of the Ombudsman +2 positions

-The 2023 budget includes a new Office of the Ombudsman led by the newly created Ombudsman position.
+The 2023 budget proposes a new Office of the Ombudsman led by the Ombudsman.
 The Office of the Ombudsman will be responsible for outreach to credit unions and stakeholders, responding to inquiries and complaints from the public, and reviewing concerns raised by external parties.
 The office will also conduct training for NCUA staff, produce an annual report, provide feedback to the NCUA Board, and serve as a visible resource to credit union stakeholders and the public.
 As described in additional detail later in this section, the current Associate Ombudsman position will be reallocated to the new office from the Office of the Executive Director.